Zettlr/zettlr-docs/docs/en/academic/presentations.md

 # Presentations

-Since version `0.19.0`, Zettlr is able to export your Markdown files directly as presentation files using the [reveal.js](https://revealjs.com/#/)-framework. `reveal.js` is a lightweight solution for creating super compatible presentations using plain `HTML` and `JavaScript`.
+Zettlr is able to export your Markdown files directly as presentation files using the [reveal.js](https://revealjs.com/#/)-framework. `reveal.js` is a lightweight solution for creating presentations using plain HTML and JavaScript.
 Therefore, these presentations can be shown on _all_ computers that run a browser — nowadays this means: they run on _every_ computer.

 For exporting Markdown files to `reveal.js`, you have to make sure Pandoc is installed on your computer.
-Head over to the [section on exporting](../core/export.md) to see how to install pandoc.
+Head over to the [Pandoc setup guide](../installing-pandoc.md) to see how to install pandoc.

-If you first want to be impressed by an actual export from Zettlr into `reveal.js`, please have a look [at the demonstration presentation](https://zettlr.com/slides.revealjs.htm)!
-You can also read [the source file](https://www.zettlr.com/themes/zettlr/assets/slides.md) while following the instructions on this page.

 ## Pre-considerations